 Little Nightmares 2 also features combat, a gameplay mechanic that the original IP lacked.
-In the first game, Six outwitted his enemies using stealth tactics, distracting them with noisy objects, or running away.
-Mono embraces Six’s strategies, but adds combat to the mix to take down smaller, less intimidating enemies, which I’ll dive into later.
+Six outwitted his enemies using stealth tactics in the first game, distracting them with noisy objects or running away.
+Mono embraces Six’s strategies but adds combat to the mix to take down smaller, less intimidating enemies, which I’ll dive into later.

 You’ll also find new interactive objects in Mono’s environment, including televisions that can be used to teleport and a flashlight that can help protect you from light-averse enemies.

-Of course, there are new enemies, but there’s something oddly familiar about them: Tarsier Studios also seems to have an obsession with unnaturally elongated body parts.
-In the original, Six had to face a long-armed monster called The Janitor.
+Of course, there are new enemies, but something oddly familiar about them is that Tarsier Studios also seems obsessed with unnaturally elongated body parts.
+Six had to face a long-armed monster called The Janitor in the original.
 In Little Nightmares 2, Mono must sneak past a frightening, long-necked enemy called The Teacher.